Skip to main content

 • Net Profit: Revenue minus all expenses — food, staff, rent, utilities, marketing, and everything else.
 This is your true take-home profit.
 Net Profit Margin % = Net Profit ÷ Revenue × 100.

-Our free restaurant profit calculator above focuses on net profit, which gives the most complete picture of your restaurant's financial health.
-Use it to check your profit margin in under 60 seconds.
+Our restaurant profit calculator above focuses on net profit, which gives the most complete picture of your restaurant's financial health.
+It also shows your food cost percentage, labor cost ratio, prime cost, and how each expense compares to India benchmarks — all in under 60 seconds.

 How to Calculate Restaurant Profit (Formula + Real Example)